sg893052/sonic-buildimage/base/autonego_and_link_training.md

 # 9 Internal Design Information

-In the case of Cyrus, this feature will only be available on the TD4-X11 platforms, and TH3 will be on a best effort.
+In the case of Cyrus, this feature will only be available on the TD4-X11 and TH3 platforms.